SohanaPreeth/Git-Demo-Repo2/README.md

 Now we can delete the feature branch if its not nessesary any more by using 'git branch -d feature branch name'

 Now we are checking the changes that are made at a time and what to accept.
+These are the changes that are made in feature-quick-test